firebase/functions-samples/quickstarts/thumbnails/README.md

 To deploy and test the sample:

  - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com) and visit the **Storage** tab.
+ - Enable Billing on your Firebase project
- - Deploy your project using `firebase deploy`
+ - Deploy your project's code using `firebase deploy`
  - Go to the Firebase Console **Storage** tab and upload an image.
 After a short time an thumbnail image with the same name but a `thumb_` prefix will be created in the same folder (make sure you refresh the UI to see the new file).

+## Contributing

+We'd love that you contribute to the project.
+Before doing so please read our [Contributor guide](../../CONTRIBUTING.md).

+## License

+© Google, 2016.
+Licensed under an [Apache-2](../../LICENSE) license.